 - In any case, common sense should prevail: athletes should follow all reasonable guidance or direction provided by coaches, managers or others travelling with the team in positions of responsibility (eg. parent drivers and chaperones) even where they may not have been formally designated by the head coach.

 Athletes are expected to take the time to adjust slalom gates that are in the water, replace gates which are partially off the crosswires, fix wires and generally take care of the site as though it was home.
 This is an important safety issue.
 Garbage should be picked up and disposed of in the closest refuse bin.
-The boat storage containers should be kept neat and orderly.
-In the interest of all who have valuable equipment in them, they should be kept locked at all times.
-It is not acceptable to leave them unlocked while you are paddling.
+The building should be kept neat and orderly.
+In the interest of all who have valuable equipment at the facility, ensure that is is properly locked including access on the second floor.
+It is not acceptable to leave the building unlocked while you are paddling.
 Replacing the locks and keys alone would cost more than $1000.
 Boat storage fees will be paid with the membership and boats will be identified by the owner and removed when the membership/storage fee has expired.
 The club will have the right to remove the boat within not less than two weeks after informing the boat owner if the boat owner does not inform the club of his intentions.

 On the water, paddlers should not rest near the gates and should leave room for upstream and downstream passage through the gates.
 Always look upstream before attaining and downstream before descending.
 Paddlers attaining should yield to paddlers descending.
 Share the river.
 Avoid sections of the course already being used for coaching.
 Paddle defensively.
 Respect scheduled coaching time slots.
 In all cases, safety and common sense comes first.